8osco/academic_performance_analysis/README.md

 ## 9 Unfixed Bugs
 There are a few features in the PowerBI dashboard that I was hoping to fix but am still searching for solutions:

-1) locking down the map so that user won't inadvertently drag away and cannot find the country buttons;
+1) locking down the map so that user won't inadvertently drag away and cannot find the country buttons
-2) putting school buttons in the following order - high, middle, lower;
+2) putting school buttons in the following order - high, middle, lower
 3) disallowing buttons being switched off all at the same time for each button slicer